VISA: may or may not be necessary to obtain in order to enter a given country. Requirements vary depending on your citizenship.

 575 Market Street, Suite 3950

 San Francisco, CA 94105 USA

 Fax: (415) 882-2001.

-Bring all required documents to the interview.
+Bring all required documents to the interview or police appointment.
 Consult the online application checklist for details as this list may change.
 Review the information that is most current on the Norwegian Directorate website noted above.

 Singapore | Singapore Management University (SMU):

 Students who are accepted to SMU will be required to have a Student Pass.
 The SMU International Office will apply for the student pass on your behalf before arrival.
 Please refer to the Singapore Immigration and Checkpoints Authority’s website for more information about visas and immigration matters.
 SMU administrators will outline the process in detail when issuing admissions documents.

 U.S. citizens are not required to have a visa to enter Singapore.